When to Uncover Strawberries

 When to Uncover Strawberries In The Spring

-To figure out when to uncover your strawberries in the spring, pull the straw or mulch to the side and check for new growth.
+To figure out when to uncover strawberries in the spring, pull the straw or mulch to the side and check for new growth.
 In southern Alberta this is likely mid to late March or early April and in the northern parts of Alberta, mid to late April.
 If new growth is seen, use a hand rake or just your hands to remove mulch or straw, leaving a two inch covering.
 Wait two weeks allowing plants to climatize and then remove the top inch, leaving the last inch as a ground covering for the remainder of the year.
 Leaving mulch on too late can decrease your strawberry fruit production.
 It is better to remove slightly early than to wait too long.

 Mulching and Fertilizing Strawberries

-Leaving a one inch layer of mulch on the ground around strawberry plants is beneficial for retaining moisture between waterings, preventing weeds, and protecting fruit from direct contact with the ground, causing rotting.
+Leaving a one inch layer of mulch on the ground around strawberry plants is beneficial for retaining moisture between watering, preventing weeds, and protecting fruit from direct contact with the ground, causing rotting.
 Over the course of a year mulch will begin to break down and compost itself.
 As this can cause strawberries to rot, replace the mulch in early May or add a fresh layer on top of last year's mulch.
 This is also a great time to work some compost into the soil to fertilize your strawberry plants.
 If you don't have access to compost, fertilize two weeks apart with a 10-10-10 or a 18-18-21 fertilizer.

 For more information on growing strawberries in zone 3 read Growing Strawberries in Alberta.